Welcome to Intersec Forum

 Intersec Forum 2018: international, extended up to five days and once again concurrently with Light + Building

-The Intersec Forum will take place on five days from 19 to 23 March 2018 and, thus, be held concurrently with next year’s Light + Building, the world’s leading trade fair for lighting and building-services technology.
-This year, the Intersec Forum will be located in close vicinity to the Light + Building product segments of building automation and electronic security technology as well as to the new ‘SECURE!
+The Intersec Forum took place on five days from 19 to 23 March 2018 and, thus, be hold concurrently with next year’s Light + Building, the world’s leading trade fair for lighting and building-services technology.
+This year, the Intersec Forum was located in close vicinity to the Light + Building product segments of building automation and electronic security technology as well as to the new ‘SECURE!
 Connected Security in Buildings’ special show in hall 9.1.

-With its third edition, the Intersec Forum in 2018 will offer a further extension of its programme, contents and contacts – in this new and closer location in the very centre of Light + Building.
+With its third edition, the Intersec Forum in 2018 offered a further extension of its programme, contents and contacts – in this new and closer location in the very centre of Light + Building.

 We invite you cordially to take advantage of this compact presentation of highly reputated conference, focussed industry presence and practice-oriented special show on the current challenges of security technologies in modern buildings and structures.